apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Interrupt.md

 audience to complete a certain task before CAS is able to honor the authentication request and establish a session.

-<div class="alert alert-info"><strong>Interrupt Sequence</strong><p>
-Note that the interrupt operations typically execute after the primary authentication event, meaning an authenticated user has been identified by CAS and by extension is made available to the interrupt.
-</p></div>

 In the interrupt flow, CAS is not at the moment reaching back to an external resource acting as an interrupt service to store, track or remember a user's decision.
 In other words, we are only dealing with the `R` (ie. Read) in `CRUD`.